cloudtraveler/avxlabs-docs/ace_pro/docs/lab5.md

 ## 5.2.
 CoPilot Verification of HPE

 Go to **CoPilot > Cloud Fabric > Gateways > Transit Gateways**, select the Transit Gatewasy **_aws-us-east1-transit_**, select the `"Interfaces"` tab and check the huge number of tunnel interfaces that HPE has instantiated.
-These tunnels are used with the Spoke Gateway aws-us-east1-spoke1 and the Transit Gateway aws-us-east2-transit, because HPE is also enable on these gateways:
+These tunnels are used with the Spoke Gateway aws-us-east1-spoke1 and the Transit Gateway aws-us-east2-transit, because HPE is also enabled on these gateways:

 ![lab5-ipip](images/lab5-ipip.png)
 _Figure 120: Interface Stats_